microsoft/WindowsAppSDK/specs/mrtcore/PrimaryLanguageOverride/PrimaryLanguageOverride.md

 [String](https://learn.microsoft.com/dotnet/api/system.string)

 A [BCP-47 language tag](https://tools.ietf.org/html/bcp47).
 The app can set it to override the language.
-It must be a single language tag; a delimited list of language tags will result in default language being used.
+It must be a single language tag; if delimited list of language tags or any value not representing a language tag is used, exception is thrown.

 The PrimaryLanguageOverride property should only be set to languages available for the app.
+For packaged apps, languages available for the app to use are limited to those languages included in the main app package manifest.
+The ApplicationLanguages.ManifestLanguages property reflects language resource packages that are available for the user, and returns an appropriate set of languages that can be used for setting the PrimaryLanguageOverride property.
+For unpackaged apps, languages available for the app to use are limited to languages for which your app has explicitely declared support.

 When your app gets the value, PrimaryLanguageOverride returns either a single language tag (if your app has previously set the property) or an empty string.